 A recent posting in Grist revealed a hidden part of the human cost of fabricating products over and over again.
 Read here.
+Don’t miss the author’s unfortunate obsession with recycling and other end-of-pipe destructive techniques that he masquerades as progressive.

 We point out over and over that recycling is no more than a convenient excuse for a lazy consumer society to keep on making and accepting garbage, based on the exculpatory utterance: “It’ll be recycled”.
 But there is nothing unusual about convenient excuses for lazy practices.
 Read Michael Pollan’s description in The Omnivore’s Dilemma of how MacDonald’s uses salads in a similar way as he tries to get his wife, Judith, and son, Isaac to accompany him to check out a fast food meal: